lmoncla/illumina_pipeline/README.md

 4. Activate the environment: `conda activate illumina-pipeline`

-5. `gunzip example-data.zip` or double-click to unzip it.
+5. `unzip example-data.zip` or double-click to unzip it.

 6. `cd example-data`